-While you can simply run the virtual fundraising event without any programming, you can consider suggesting a menu for everyone to cook, invite them to dress up, and join in for a virtual dinner party with a featured speaker!
+While you can simply run the virtual fundraising gala without any programming, you can consider suggesting a menu for everyone to cook, invite them to dress up, and join in for a virtual dinner party with a featured speaker!

 This is a great opportunity for people to still feel connected to you and to each other – see more info here on how to run your own UnGala event!

-7. Virtual Bikeathon
+17. Virtual Bikeathon

 For those who have an exercise bike at home, you can also encourage them to, set up their laptop or mobile camera and cycle together.

-This is best run as a peer to peer fundraiser as well, with participants seeking donations for the number of miles or hours they can cycle for.
+This is best run as a peer-to-peer fundraiser as well, with participants seeking donations for the number of miles or hours they can cycle for.
 This can also be done in teams, so groups can fundraise together to increase the sense of community.

-A lot of people are stuck inside.
 A virtual hike is a great opportunity for individuals or families to get outside for a good cause.

 Most people have a trail somewhere near where they live, so encourage your peer-to-peer fundraiser participants to do their hike locally and share their amazing pictures on social media.
 This is a great opportunity to share their personal fundraising page with their friends and family, and keep people connected.

-9. Online Auction
+20. Online Auction

 Setting up an online auction can actually be easier than a physical auction.
 Set up a page where all of the items available can be reviewed, and ideally bid on – you may want to use an online auction platform for this.

 Coordinate bids beforehand and then announce the winners via one of the other virtual events such as a live stream, webinar or UnGala.
-For more information on running a silent auction see our article here.

-10. Virtual Tours
+21. Virtual Tours